reliverse/cli/.github/GITGUIDE.md

 ### Using Your Favorite Editor for Git

-You can set your favorite text editor to use with Git for writing commit messages, etc. For example, if you prefer `gedit` on Ubuntu:
+You can set your favorite text editor to use with Git for writing commit messages, etc. For example, if you prefer `gedit` on Ubun tu:

 ```bash
 git config --global core.editor "gedit --wait"